TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 +----------------------+---------------------------+

-The first important change is in the *meaning* of a successful job submission request.
-Previously, a successful request meant that a new job was created with PENDING status in the database.
-The job was externally visible, which allowed it to be queried or acted upon.
-Now, success means that a new job is created with the ACCEPTED status and written to a persistant queue.
-The Job Service has accepted responsibility for the job, but the job is not yet externally visible.
+The new ACCEPTED status indicates that a new job request has been written to one of persistent queues defined for that tenant.
+ACCEPTED means that Job Service has accepted responsibility for the job, but the job is not yet externally visible.
 External visibility happens only after the job is written to the database and its state changed to PENDING.
 Normally, the time between queuing and database insertion is short, but the transition happens asynchronously to the submission request.

+Previously, a successful job submission request meant that a new job was created with PENDING status in the database.
+The job was immediately visible externally, which allowed it to be queried or acted upon.
+Now, success only means that the Job Service has received the request.

-Another important change is the introduction of the BLOCKED status to indicate that the job is delayed until a transient error condition clears.
+The new BLOCKED status indicates that a job is currently delayed due to a transient error condition.
 When job is BLOCKED, it is said to be in *recovery*.
 Recovery is managed by a new recovery subsystem using a set of tunable policies.

 Job States